JasonSwindle/ecs-local-dns-cache/README.md

 ### Step 2

-- Run the Daemon set `ecs-local-dns-cache.taskdef.json`
+- Run the Daemon set `ecs-local-dns-cache.taskdef.json`.

 ### Step 3

-- Set the "DNS" flag for your other containers to "169.254.255.254".
+- Set the "DNS" flag for your other containers to "169.254.255.254" in ECS.

 ### Step 4

-- Verify it is working on the EC2 instance
+- Verify it is working on the EC2 instance.

 ``` bash
 # Run this two times